chriskmnds/blackjack-webapp/README.md

 - Timer would be better handled at the backend rather than the frontend (as it is currently) - for obvious reasons.

 - Connected sockets are referenced in an array on the server (connected_sockets) to keep track of them and forcibly disconnect them when restarting the server.
-Ok for development, but will require better handling going forward.
+Ok for development, but will require better handling going forward. **Note*: this has been disabled alltogether for now.

 - No tests.